Loading lesson…

 Every Friday at 4pm, run one query in HubSpot or Salesforce: 'all my open deals with no activity in 14 days.'
 For each one, decide in 30 seconds: revive it with a real action, or close it as lost.
 That single ritual prevents 80 percent of CRM rot.
 A good rep can pull up any deal in their pipeline at any time and answer four questions in 60 seconds: what stage, what amount, what's the next step (with a date), what's the biggest risk.
 Clean CRM = clean forecast = trust from your manager and your CRO.

-What is the core idea behind "CRM Hygiene: How AI Stops You From Lying To Yourself"?
+What is the main idea of "CRM Hygiene: How AI Stops You From Lying To Yourself"?

-Which best describes the scope of "CRM Hygiene: How AI Stops You From Lying To Yourself"?
+Which action would help you apply "CRM Hygiene: How AI Stops You From Lying To Yourself" responsibly?